-How These Seven Tech Leaders Are Tackling Diversity In 2017 | Fast Company
+How These Seven Tech Leaders Are Tackling Diversity In 2017

 In addition to partnering this year with hiring startups like Blendoor and Jopwell, TaskRabbit is also analyzing the demographics of its Tasker community, with the goal of “ensuring that it reflects the nation’s population and the communities that we serve,” Brown-Philpot says.
 The company wants not just to build a diverse full-time workforce, but an equally diverse community of Taskers on the platform.

 Not every company has answered the call to release hard data just yet, and some of the early momentum to do so since 2014 has flagged.
 Aaron Levie, CEO of the file-sharing platform Box, says his company looks “pretty similar to the Googles of the world, so we’re relatively average on a lot of our statistics.”
 When Box releases a diversity report later this year (it’s tentatively aiming for June), it will be the company’s first.
-That puts it ahead of many other tech companies, many of which either haven’t put forth internal data at all or are subtly tempering the value they claim to see in doing so.
+Warby Parker, too, plans to share its diversity stats publicly this year.
+That puts them ahead of many other tech companies, many of which either haven’t put forth internal data at all or are subtly tempering the value they claim to see in doing so.

-Snap similarly claims it cares about these issues but has yet to share numbers that prove it, and companies like Twitter and Pinterest, which both delayed the release of new data last December in order to retool their approaches, suggested that just releasing data isn’t enough.
+Snap similarly claims it cares about these issues but has yet to share numbers that prove it, while Uber published its first diversity report on Monday after weeks of bad press.
+Companies like Twitter and Pinterest, which both delayed the release of new data last December in order to retool their approaches, suggested that just releasing data isn’t enough.

 Levie agrees.
 Like those other firms, he says Box’s main focus is on “making sure that we have working programs in place and things that we’ve been able to drive real activity around.”
 One of those programs is a new fellowship for minority college students to spend a week at Box’s headquarters to learn about business roles at tech companies.
 To Levie, efforts like these are more important than “just putting out another release that sort of looks exactly the same as everybody else.”